 OverviewHungry Mountain is a rocky-topped summit about 15 miles north of Reno, Nevada.
-At 5,947’ it certainly doesn’t tower above the mountains in Northern Nevada.
-But it holds its own charm as photos of the area display.
+At 5,947’ it certainly doesn’t tower above the landscape, but it holds its own charm.
 This is because it is located in a brush-covered desert landscape, with wide open views of desert vistas.
-This is not pure desert, like in other parts of Nevada.
+Hungry Mountain is not located in pure desert, like in other parts of Nevada.
 This area sees more rain and snow than the true desert further east, especially given its close proximity to the northern Sierra Nevada mountains.
 However, it is quite desert-like, and is fun outing in winter, late fall, or early spring.

 Hungry Mountain stretches for about 2 miles north-south and 2 ½ miles east-west, cresting in the middle like a pyramid.
 It has a rocky-topped summit that requires some light scrambling to reach the actual summit.